rohitkulkarni08/Online-Food-Sales-Customer-Retention/README.md

 ## Overview

-This project focuses on Exploratory Data Analysis and classification modeling to uncover insights from the data and build predictive models to understand customer re-ordering patterns.
+This project aims to analyze customer retention in the online food sales industry.
+By employing various machine learning models and data preprocessing techniques, this project seeks to understand the factors that contribute to customer retention and churn.
+The dataset used in this project is sourced from Kaggle and contains various features related to customer transactions and interactions.

 ## Dataset